Familial Archive, 2023—Ongoing

 Inherited photos, film negatives, and miscellaneous objects

-Following the passing of my great grandmother, the matriarch of my family, I realized I was uncertain of my extensive familial lineage and origins.
+Following the passing of the matriarch of my family, my great-grandmother, I had the realization that I was uncertain of my familial lineage and origins.

-Collectively, in our grief, my family sat and sifted through the contents of each box—uncovering lost and missed items, and piles of photos, film negatives, and other miscellaneous sentimental objects.
-The persisting belief that these objects no longer existed (as a result of various family misfortunes) informed my determination to preserve and restore these objects.
+Collectively, in our grief, my family sat and sifted through the contents of each box—uncovering lost and missed items.
+Of interest to me were piles and piles of photographs, film negatives, and odd, inexplicably sentimental objects.

-Facing a substantial loss, my family entrusted me to create the familial archive, a personal project that has now transformed into a process of reconnecting and encountering versions of family members that existed before me.
+Facing the substantial loss of my Nana, my family entrusted me to create our familial archive.
+This personal project has transformed into a process of reconnecting and encountering versions of family members that existed before I did.

 The project is ongoing, and it’s impact on my practice is constantly evolving.